MANAGE User Guide

 Language - The primary audio language for this video.

 Genre / Sub-genre - The Frequency genre and sub-genre classification for this video.
-At last one is required.
+At least one is required.
 More than one genre is supported.
 Sub-genres are optional.

 Content Format - The production format of the video (e.g.: Show).